Last updated on .

 Chloride Baptist Church

-We had lunch at Digger Dave’s, which is now the Prospector.
-I had a great burger and the staff was fun and friendly.
+We ate at Digger Dave’s, which is a place with a lot of character.
+I had a great burger and the staff is fun and friendly.

 Digger Dave's